teddybear082/CrueltySquadVR-Modloader/README.md

 3. Check to see if your game directory now has an override.cfg, libgodot_openxr.dll and openxr_loader.dll next to the crueltysquad.exe and crueltysquad.pck (If so, that is a good sign, as this installer copies those files there; there will also now be a backup of your original game exe and pck as shown in the screenshots above). **If Windows Defender or Windows complains about the files or asks you for permission to run or keep the files, make sure to choose run or keep.**
 4. Start the game (it may crash the first time due to lack of the godot-xr-tools asset); if you now have a `mods` folder under `%appdata%\Godot\app_userdata\Cruelty Squad\` it worked  (as an example, I find this folder in my personal install by navigating to Windows(C:)\Users\[my windows user profile name]\AppData\Roaming\Godot\app_userdata\Cruelty Squad\mods).

-5. Now go to that `mods` folder and copy the "cs-vr-mod-vr-files" folder, "cs-vr-mod-xr-tools" folder, and "cs-scripts-vr-mod" folder from this folder to the 'mods' folder.
+5. Now go to that `mods` folder and copy the "cs-vr-mod-vr-files" folder and "cs-vr-mod-xr-tools" folder from this folder to the 'mods' folder.  **Note, there are now only two VR mod folders you have to move over, not three**

-6. Run the crueltysquad.exe again with your VR headset on and active / running and the main scene should populate into your VR headset if all has gone well.
+7. Run the crueltysquad.exe again with your VR headset on and active / running and the main scene should populate into your VR headset if all has gone well.
 	If it crashes the first time to desktop, run it again, sometimes it takes FOUR times running the .exe for everything to take effect.
 More than that, and there's a problem.